"Should I focus when measuring laser power?" microscope experts questionsabout illumination power Read

-The key metrics (power deviation and power stability) are displayed within Daybook Data Manager, showing their evolution through a color-coded timeline.
-In a future update, the ‘Power average’ metric will be added to the timeline.
-See if it has been released.
+The key metrics (power average and power stability) are displayed within Daybook Data Manager, showing their evolution through a color-coded timeline.

-Power deviation and power stability metrics displayed within Daybook Data Manager timeline
+Power average and power stability metrics displayed within Daybook Data Manager timeline

 “For confocal imaging, the stability of the illumination power is of high importance.”

 7. What is the expected lifetime of the device?

 All our products are designed to be used for many years.
 Their lifetime is longer than the warranty period.
 We offer a warranty that their condition will not change, or we will be able to repair it.